It happened after 600 years: Pope who resigned gave one reason he had to leave

 Who will be the next pontiff after Pope Francis?

-In a related story reported by Legit.ng, after Pope Francis was announced to be in the hospital, there were speculations already as to who would succeed him.
+In a related story reported by Legit.ng, after Pope Francis was hospitalised, there were speculations already as to who would succeed him.

 Reports emerged in the week that the papal head was in the hospital where he was recovering from pneumonia.